Zoé (band): 2004–2007: The Room, Rocanlover and Memo Rex Commander

 Zoé left Sony in early 2004.
 The band kept working and touring during the year without a label behind them and started to gain a larger following with the self-promoted singles "Love" and "Veneno".
 In early 2005, the band started working on new songs for their next album.
 In 2005, the band had recorded the song "Dead" with their own resources.
 Also at this time, Cabrera left the band and Rodrigo Guardiola joined.
 Some major labels in Mexico were interested in signing the band, but Zoé, tired of their bad past experiences, signed an independent deal with Noiselab, a fast-growing independent label from Mexico.
 New songs to complete the EP, named The Room, were written.
-The EP sold over 50,000 copies and made it on to the Mexican sales chart.
+The EP sold over 50,000 copies and made it onto the Mexican sales chart.
 Some new songs were recorded in English, and some producers, like Alan McGee, expressed interest in taking them to the UK and Europe.
 The release of the EP was followed by two sold-out shows at the Metropolitan Theater in Mexico City and a national tour.

 In 2006, Zoé played Vive Latino Festival and began production on their third studio album.
 In January, the band went to Manzanillo to start work with Phil Vinall.
 The band worked on basic tracking at Sonic Ranch Studios in Tornillo, Texas in March with mixing taking place in May and finishing in June.
 Memo Rex Commander y el Corazón Atómico de la Vía Láctea (Memo Rex Commander and the Atomic Heart of the Milky Way) was released on 12 July 2006, debuting on Mexican charts at number one.
 The first single from the album, "Vía Láctea", had some rotation in local music channels like MTV Latin America and Telehit.
 The album achieved gold status after more than 40,000 units sold in the four weeks after its release and it received positive reviews from the specialized press.

 On 1 September 2006, Zoé performed in Mexico's National Auditorium, a sold-out show in one of the most important stages for music in Mexico.
 Later, at the Palacio de los Deportes, they performed with Nick McCarthy, the guitarist (and sometimes vocalist) from the Scottish band Franz Ferdinand.
 In November 2006, they toured with Gustavo Cerati and Los Tres in Mexico and the United States.
 On 28 November 2007, they recorded their first live CD/DVD, in the Palacio de los Deportes ("Sports Palace"), released as 281107.